Benefit changes in the UK

 If you’re aged 16 to 64, there may be a limit on the total amount of benefit income you can get.
 This is called a benefit cap.

-From Autumn 2016, the maximum amount you can get in benefit income will be reduced to:
+The maximum amount you can now get in benefit income is:

 - £23,000 a year if you live in London

 - £20,000 a year if you live elsewhere in the UK